anchor

 Three pillars of Clojure craft

-1. <medium>Practice<medium> — a versatile recommendation applicable to any technology.
+1. Practice — a versatile recommendation applicable to any technology.
 If you're a beginner in functional programming, enhance your skills with specialized resources or problem collections like Advent of Code or Project Euler.
 Using Clojure for the small pet projects greatly boosted my learning and motivation.

 Links that may come in handy